-The sub/supporting plans are developed in consultation with the Shoalhaven LEMC and the community.
+The sub/supporting plans are developed in consultation with the Shoalhaven LEMC and, in non-operational cases, the community.

 The plans listed below are supplementary to this EMPLAN.
 The sub/supporting plans have been endorsed by the LEMC and are determined as compliant and complimentary to the arrangements listed in this EMPLAN.